 Procedure to Register a Branch Office in Australia

-As an international entrepreneur, one of the best forms of business to establish in Australia is to setup a branch office.
-To establish a branch office in Australia, businesses must enrol with the Australian Securities and Investment Commission (ASIC).
+As an international entrepreneur, one of the best forms of business to establish in Australia is to set up a branch office.
+To establish a branch office in Australia, businesses must enroll with the Australian Securities and Investment Commission (ASIC).

 Here are the steps to establish a branch office in Australia:

 The first step is to verify with the ASIC if the name of the firm is available.
 The ASIC portal offers a company name lookup option so that the chosen name for the branch can be reserved.

 If the verification results show that the name is both accessible and appropriate, then it is crucial to submit a request for reserving the name by submitting Form 410.
 This will help prevent other organizations from using the name while the branch is being established.